buudi/InternshipNotes/BootCamp/Lessons Learnt.md

 - [Exception Handling](https://www.youtube.com/watch?v=aBMfdTNwKBI)

 ## 6/8/2024 Tuesday
-- Two approaches to databases in ASP.Net
+- Two approaches to databases in ASP .NET
 	- Db-First approach, we make the database and create the tables in SSMS
 	- Code-First approach:
 		- generate SQL from models